ElectricKit vs eControl

 LH Bottom Warming Oven: 80c

-The eControl conversion is by far our most popular conversion.
-The main advantages with the eControl kit, are the Tri-Element system for even heat distribution and ambient heat, faster heat up times, automatic grilling element and the ECO mode for reduced temperature and running costs.
+The main advantages with the eControl kit, are the Tri-Element system for even heat distribution and ambient heat, faster heat up times, flexibility and the ECO mode for reduced temperature and running costs.

-The eControl conversion can be fitted with a timer to automatically turn the supply on/off via a set schedule, or remotely using WiFi.
+The eControl series x2 conversion has integrated WiFi for remotely controlling the cooker (perfect for holiday homes), and has an external control panel as standard, for on/off functionality.
 To ensure an even distribution of heat, the eControl uses 3 elements for the ovens (plus 1 additional element for the 4 oven models and 2 additional elements for 3 oven models), as well as 2 integrated elements inside the hotplates.

 As with the ElectricKit conversion, your Aga Range Cooker will need to be completely stripped down and rebuilt as an eControl model.
 You retain your cast iron ovens but utilise elements placed above the Roasting Oven, in-between the Roasting and Simmering Oven, then below the Simmering Oven.
 That's why there is limited Learning Curve with the eControl - you can use your Aga Range Cooker like a traditional model without changing your cooking styles too much.